Write a Python Debugger

 (insert (format "client %s has quit" proc))

-(bury-buffer) ; to keep output on close
+(bury-buffer) ; keep output on close

 ;; (kill-buffer) ; remove all output on close